mhcoffin/fugalist-docs/content/docs/tool/assignment-tab/header.md

 # The Assignment Table Header

 The assignment-table header shows all the playing techniques that the expression map supports and how they are grouped.

+Fugalist starts you off with a small selection of playing techniques applicable to almost any instrument:

 ![Header](/assignment-header.png)

+You can use the [Axis Editor](/docs/tool/assignment-tab/axis-editor/#editing-playing-techniques) to add and delete playing techniques or to add and delete entire axes.

 Each column is called an _axis_.